 - Kapardaka Bhasma, which is calcined cowries is used for therapeutic purpose since time immemorial.
 It is used in the treatment of the gastrointestinal symptoms and many other diseases.

 - Agnimandya (Digestive impairment)

 - Karna Srava (Otorrhoea)

 - Netraroga (Eye disorder)

-Dosage of Kapardak Bhasma
+The Dosage of Kapardak Bhasma

 250 mg to 500 mg twice a day.
-The adjunct/ Anupan, which is an administered along with or just after the medicine to enhance its therapeutic action, for this medicine is Vasa svarasa (Adhatoda vasica juice)/ nimbu svarasa (lemon juice)/ trikatu kashaya (decoction prepared with equal quantity of Piper longum/ Piper nigrum and Zingiber officinale)/ honey, butter/ milk cream.
-Or take as directed by physician.
+The adjunct/ Anupan, which is an administered along with or just after the medicine to enhance its therapeutic action, for this medicine is Vasa svarasa (Adhatoda vasica juice)/ nimbu svarasa (lemon juice)/ trikatu kashaya (decoction prepared with an equal quantity of Piper longum/ Piper nigrum and Zingiber officinale)/ honey, butter/ milk cream.
+Or take as directed by a physician.

 You can buy this medicine online or from medical stores.

 This medicine is manufactured by Baidyanath (Kapardak Bhasma), Rasashram (Kapardi (Varatika) Bhasma), Patanjali Divya Pharmacy (Divya Kapardak Bhasm), Shri Dhootapapeshwar Limited (Kapardika (Varatika) Bhasma) and many other Ayurvedic pharmacies.